Azure/Azure-Sentinel/MasterPlaybooks/Remediation-URL/Zscaler-Remediation-URL/readme.md

  ## Pre-requisites for deployment
 1. Playbook leverages the Zscaler API.
 To use the Zscaler capabilities, you need a Zscaler API key.
 Refer this link: [API Developers Guide: Getting Started](https://help.zscaler.com/zia/api-getting-started)
-3. Deploy the Zscaler Authentication playbooks before the deployment of this playbook under the same subscription and same resource group.
+3. Deploy the [Zscaler Authentication playbook](./Authentication/) before the deployment of this playbook under the same subscription and same resource group.
 Capture the name of the Authentication playbook during deployment.

 ### Deploy Authentication Playbook